Imperial Jewels of China Review

 We arrived at the modern airport with an hour to spare before the flight.
 Our luggage had arrived before us and was already checked in – we had to do nothing – which was great.
 The guide went off and got our boarding passes so all we had to do was wander through security to the gate – perfect!
 A short flight (1 hour 45 mins) and we arrived in Xian.
 Our hotel was the Shangri-La Golden Flower, and whilst not up to the standard of the St Regis, was still the best hotel in the area and a good 4 star plus.
 That evening we were taken to a Tang Dynasty Dinner and Show which was really very good – great food and entertainment!
 Then back to the hotel for a good nights rest.

 After breakfast we joined the bus and off we went to the Badaling Hills for the Great Wall of China.
-Another lucky day weather wise, it was a bit hazy but nice and bright, a bit crisp like a nice Autumnal day back in the UK.
+Another lucky day weather wise, it was a bit hazy but nice and bright, a bit crisp like a nice autumnal day back in the UK.
 We arrived at the wall and you can choose to go left or right.
 The left side is very steep, but not so crowded and the right side is less steep, and hence more popular.
 We chose the left side – we like a challenge.
 This was a very hard climb to the top, the path is very steep in places and even though there are steps, they are pretty high and unevenly spaced so if you have difficulty in walking or get vertigo then the other route may be better for you.
 The only thing that spoilt it a bit was the always-present vendors (known as Hello People) trying to sell you their tat – still they need to make a living I suppose.
 The views and sense of achievement at the top was astounding and another trip highlight for me.
 After making our way down we had a group photo taken which was presented in an excellent picture book of the Great Wall – all yours for just 100 Yuan!
-Plenty of times here then back on the bus for a visit to a Jade shop and lunch.
+Plenty of time here then back on the bus for a visit to a Jade shop and lunch.
 After lunch we visited the Sacred Way of the Ming Tombs – a long avenue lined with 18 pairs of massive stone sculptures of elephants, lions, camels and mythical beasts, ending with a grand marble gateway more than 400 years old.
 This was a lovely area and the hazy sun tried to break through the clouds – really relaxing after the Great Wall visit.

 Then back on the bus to return to the hotel.